tekcapzule/campaign-service/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project contains set of functions written in Java 11 to create, update, query and manage TekCapsule cours.
+This project contains set of functions written in Java 11 to create, update, query and manage TekCapsule Campaigns.
 It is a multi-module maven project with two modules named application & domain.
 Application module is a springboot application that exposes these functions and domain module contains the domain logic.

 ![campaign-service](https://user-images.githubusercontent.com/9839481/209629447-76ae3d14-752a-4b6f-b00c-85028fdb2095.png)